-For several of the tools, there are two possible ways to generate a list of vulnerabilities in VEX format for containers.
-The first one is to scan the container image directly.
-The second way is to use the tool to scan an existing container image SBOM for dependencies.
-The latter alternative is divided into two cases: the SBOM can be produced either by the same scanning tool that later do the vulnerability analysis or by a different one.
-Not all the tools provide the possibility to perform all three types of tasks.
-Vexy can only scan existing SBOMs but do not perform container scanning or own SBOM generation.
-Trivy, Grype and DepScan can perform all three kinds of tasks, while Docker Scout does not scan external SBOMs.
-The tool capabilities are summarized in Table~\ref{tab:tools}.
-Snyk is marked with a -(+) sign as it provides SBOM production and -scanning features only in enterprise subscriptions, and for now, it is not included in the open-source command line version we used.
-OSV-scanner is marked with a -(+) as it provides image scanning only for Debian-based images.
+As mentioned in Section \ref{tool_conf}, there are three different alternatives to generate VEX-reports.
+Not all tools can be configured to follow all possible ways (cf. Table \ref{tab:tools}): Vexy can only scan existing SBOMs but cannot scan container images or produce SBOMs.
+In contrast, Docker Scout cannot scan external SBOMs, but can scan container images and produce SBOMs.
+Trivy, Grype and DepScan can be configured for all three alternatives.
+We mark Snyk with a --(+) sign because it offers SBOM production and scanning features exclusively in enterprise subscriptions at the time of the study, but not in the open-source command line version we used.
+OSV-scanner is marked with a --(+) as it provides container image scanning only for Debian-based images.

-Thus, even though we collected seven tools for this study, we have a larger number of tool configurations based on different input types that could potentially be evaluated separately—25 in total.
-The experiments included all possible combinations of tools that can generate an SBOM (four tools) and those that can scan it (five tools), resulting in 20 combinations.
-Additionally, we conducted five experiments using tools that can scan containers directly.
+Thus, even though we collected seven tools for this study, we have a larger number of possible tool configurations, 25 in total.
+Our experiments include all possible combinations of tools that can generate an SBOM (four tools) and those that can scan it (five tools), resulting in 20 combinations.
+In addition, we conduct five experiments using tools that can scan containers directly.

 As observed, no single input type works for all tools.
-This led us to establish a 'default tool configuration' for our study.
-For tools capable of scanning container images, we selected that option.
-This includes all tools except OSV-Scanner and Vexy, for which we instead used SBOMs generated by Docker Scout.
-We chose Docker Scout as the SBOM generator because it is source-native to the containers in our dataset.

-It is also important to note that, for consistency, we used the same SBOM versions—CycloneDX 1.4 and SPDX 2.3—in all our tests to minimize the impact of variations in dependency lists.
+This leads us to establish a baseline for our study.
+For tools capable of scanning container images, we select that option.
+This includes all tools except OSV-Scanner and Vexy, for which we use SBOMs generated by Docker Scout as the baseline.
+We choose Docker Scout as the SBOM generator because it is source-native to the containers in our dataset.
+For consistency, we use the same SBOM versions (CycloneDX 1.4 and SPDX 2.3) in all our tests to minimize the impact of variations in dependency lists~\cite{sbom_vuln}.